-A personal choice for every woman with Endometriosis : When have I suffered enough pain and when do I step up the treatment?
+A personal choice for every person with Endometriosis : When have I suffered enough pain and when do I step up the treatment?

-Some women prefer natural methods of controlling their Endometriosis symptoms : supplements, vitamins, diet, and essential oils.
-But these methods may not work for other women.
-I’ve gone the route of prescription narcotics, surgery, and chemical hormonal treatments.
-Other women have undergone hysterectomies.
+Some prefer natural methods of controlling their Endometriosis symptoms : supplements, vitamins, diet, and essential oils.
+But these methods may not work for everyone.
+I’ve gone the route of prescription narcotics, surgery, hormonal treatments, eastern medicine, acupuncture, altered diet, etc. Others may have undergone hysterectomies.

 When and how do you decide which is right for you?
 Only you know the answer to that question.

-May women swear that they have obtained hormonal balance and gained control of their Endometriosis symptoms by a change in diet and following a regimen of natural herb, supplements, and vitamins.
+Many swear that they have obtained hormonal balance and gained control of their Endometriosis symptoms by a change in diet and following a regimen of natural herb, supplements, and vitamins.
 I have altered my diet along their same lines and have enjoyed a much healthier lifestyle.
-Unfortunately, I am also undergoing Lupon Depot injections and am unable to distinguish if my lack of pain and symptoms is due to the diet change, the Lupron, or both.
-In a few months when the medication is out of my system, I will be able to more readily judge.
-More information on diet and supplements that may help with Endometriosis can be found here and here.

 Prior to learning I had Endometriosis, my primary care physician had prescribed me Naproxen Sodium to handle the pain.
-It was the only medication that helped.
+For a while, it was the only medication that helped.
 Of course, it came with it’s side effects, but the benefits outweighed any issues the medicine itself created.
-As stated above, I am currently on Lupron Depot…more of what that is and what it does can be found here.
-Once my regimen of Lupron Depot is completed, I will be going on constant birth control to keep my hormone levels in balance, hopefully slowing the growth of any new Endometriosis implants and adhesions.
+I have tried Lupron Depot.
+After six months of that, I was on on constant birth control to keep my hormone levels in balance, with the hopes of slowing the growth of any new Endometriosis implants and adhesions.
+When Naproxen Sodium stopped working for intense pain, I moved up to Tramadol.

 Talk to your physician when you need to make a decision regarding the best way to treat your Endometriosis.
 Then get a second opinion.
 Talk to your friends and family.
 And fellow Endometriosis sufferers.
 Get advice from every source you can think of.
 Then take a few days to digest it all, weigh the pros and cons, look deep within yourself and figure out how you best want to handle it.